qcr/pepper_navigation/navmain/maingui/README.md

 ## navmain/maingui

 * Interface for Topological Navigation.
 * GUI version of topological navigation runs on a remote PC.
-The code communicates with the Peper robot remotely via the naoqi interface.
+The code communicates with the Pepper robot remotely via the naoqi interface.
 * Non-GUI version of topological navigation is capable of running onboard on the Pepper robot if the code is complied in the [Pepper Virtual Machine](https://bitbucket.org/pepper_qut/virtual-machine.git).

 #### Topological Navigation